Twan-M/SmartMedi/Pill Weight Sensor/README.md

 6. Flash the current code to your ESP using the same steps as previous.
 7. Open the serial monitor once again, it'll show you instructions.
 Place a pill on the Load Cell once the offset has been given.
 8. The Serial monitor will show you how many pills are on the Load Cell.
-(If not check the troubleshooting steps below)
+(If not check the troubleshooting steps below) **Checkpoint** Your project is finished once it shows the correct amount of pills you've placed on the load cell in the Serial Monitor.

 ## Part 4: Troubleshooting
 1. Is flashing your ESP giving an error?
 Make sure the correct COM port is selected.